ElFalch/lund-farm/README.md

 - On the home page, a main image that reflects the colour scheme has been used in the header aswell as images for each of the services cards.
 This reduces the time needed for users to get a first impression of the services provided by the business, increasing the use of services by target users.

-- The gallery page includes a carousel of attractive images of the venue, further conveying the servies provided by the business for users who are interested.
+- The gallery page includes a carousel of attractive images of the venue, further conveying the services provided by the business for users who are interested.

 - On the thanks page, which users are taken to when they submit the contact form, an image has been used to fill empty space and provide some brighter colours and a friendly touch, increasing the impact of the page by and a personal touch, so that users feel certain their message is valued.